MKasmalkar/blimp_mpc/README.md

 * `Simulator` is used to select which simulator class is used for the simulation (see more below).
 This is used, for example, to select between a CT linear, CT nonlinear, or discrete-time simulation.
 * `Controller` is used to select the controller class to be used for the simulation (see more below).
 This is used to select the desired control law; for instance, the tracking controller, an MPC, etc.

+The simulation flow is as follows:

+Before the main loop:
+* Select the simulator (done by user)
+* Select the controller (done by user)
+* Create and initialize the simulator object
+* Create an initialize the plotter object (`BlimpPlotter`)
+* Create an initialize the controller object
+* If a `start_file` is specified, load data from this file into the simulator and controller objects

+At each time step:
+* Compute the control action using the controller object
+* Update the simulator with the computed control action
+* Update the plotter (may do nothing if plotting is disabled)

+In the event of a keyboard interrupt or if the plotting window was closed:
+* Create a logger object (`BlimpLogger`)
+* Log the data from the simulation

 ## Simulator classes

 Simulator objects define the nature of the simulation dynamics.
 The superclass `BlimpSim` in `BlimpSim.py` defines a number of methods and parameters common to all simulators, but it also defines the `update_model(u)` method, which is the main function of each simulator.
 Subclasses of `BlimpSim` override the `update_model(u)` and implement their respective model dynamics there.
 It accepts a control input vector, `u`, which is the control input to be applied to the plant.
 Subclasses are responsible for then calling the `update_history()` method, which updates the time step and all logged data with the new model state.